 Commercial Auto insurance

-Most plumbers drive to different sites for work, which requires commercial auto insurance.
-This insurance provides coverage for costs related to a vehicle accident, like towing and repairs.
+If you drive for work, commercial auto insurance can help provide coverage for costs related to a vehicle accident, like property damage and medical expenses.

 Commercial Property insurance

-With commercial property insurance, you’ll get coverage for property damage or vandalism if you own or rent space for your business.
+Commercial property insurance can help provide coverage for property damage or vandalism if you own or rent space for your business.

 What is the certificate of insurance requirement in Florida for plumbers?